Ors1mer/QuadcastRGB/nix/manpage.md

 **4**
 : Failed to open the microphone descriptor.
-Consider running the program with the root privileges (not recommended) or creating a dev rule (recommended)
+Consider running the program with the root privileges or creating a dev rule.
+Also, stop all programs that might use the device

 **5**
 : Failed to transfer some packets